Below is a basic outline of what to expect when you adopt a rescue pet from OFOSA.

 - All pets are spayed or neutered

-- Dogs and cats go home with a microchip registered to new owner, new collar and identification tags
+- Dogs and cats go home with a microchip registered to the new owner

 - One Free Veterinary Exam Certificate